usuaero/Pylot/docs/source/creating_input_files.md

 >>Defines simulation parameters.
 >>
 >>**"real_time" : boolean, optional**
 >>>Whether the physics should be solved in real time.
 If true, the physics will be solved at as high of a rate as the CPU can handle.
-Defaults to false.
+Defaults to true.
 >>
 >>**"timestep" : float, optional**
->>>Timestep used in the physics if not set to solve in real time.
+>>>Timestep used in the physics if not set to solve in real time (note that "real_time" defaults to true).
 Defaults to 0.05 s.
 >>
 >>**"start_time" : float, optional**
 >>>Time index at which to start the simulation.
 Defaults to 0.0 s.